aces/Loris/docs/wiki/99_Developers/Developers_Guide.md

 #### Branch Naming
 Follow the convention most developers use: “date-title...”.
 Starting with the date allows branches to sort and display in order, and also helps sort out any conflicts faster in the main Loris repository.
-Don’t forget to make your branch names short and informative, like your commit messages, since they’re read by others on GitHub.
+Please make your branch names short and informative, like your commit messages, since they’re read by others on GitHub.

 ### Helpful commands to run before pushing new code:
-These commands catch small formatting errors that will cause Travis to fail.
+Travis is our continuous integration which runs on every PR in GitHub.
+These commands can catch small formatting errors that will cause the Travis build to fail.

     make checkstatic  # includes these 3 commands:
                       # npm run lint:php, npm run lint:javascript, vendor/bin/phan